leg100/etok/README.md

 }
 ```

-### Backup/Restore State
+### Backup/Restore

-Etok supports backup and restoration of the state to cloud storage.
+Backup and restoration of the state to and from cloud storage is supported.
 Every update to the state is backed up to a cloud storage bucket.
 If for whatever reason the secret storing the state is deleted, the workspace restores the secret.

 To enable backup/restore, pass the name of an existing bucket via the `--backup-bucket` flag to the `workspace new` command.
 Note: only GCS is supported at present.